Steadily moving semi-infinite fracture in plane poroelasticity: Introduction

 Fundamental solutions of plane strain poroelasticity have been developed in a series of classical works. \cite{RiCl76} derived solutions for point forces and edge dislocations in both slip and opening modes, based on the decomposition introduced by \cite{McGi60}.
 Fundamental solutions for an instantaneous fluid source were subsequently obtained by \cite{Clea76, Clea77}.
 These building blocks were employed by \cite{RiSi76} to analyze steadily propagating shear cracks under imposed loading, while \cite{Clea76a} investigated the formation of shear bands in softening poroelastic media.
 Using complex potential methods, \cite{ruina1978} studied a steadily moving tensile fracture subjected to uniform normal loading over a finite region adjacent to the fracture tip.
 This approach was later extended by \cite{AtCr91} to exponentially decreasing normal loading and generalized to non-steadily propagating fractures.

 A significant advance was made by \cite{Clea78}, who derived fundamental solutions for steadily moving fluid source and edge dislocation in poroelastic media and identified their potential as building blocks for fracture problems.
 A limitation of the solutions presented in \citep{Clea78} for a steadily moving edge dislocation is that they were not reduced to closed-form analytical expressions, thereby restricting their practical applicability.
 Subsequent studies employed subsets of these solutions to address specific problems, usually neglecting some coupling terms. \cite{DeGa03} utilized the solution for pore pressure generated by a steadily moving fluid source to analyze the pore fluid circulation zone near the tip of a fluid-driven fracture. \cite{Kova10} applied the solutions for pore pressure and normal stress on the fracture surfaces associated with a moving fluid source to investigate two-dimensional fluid exchange and the resulting poroelastic backstress (the stress induced by deformation driven by pore pressure diffusion that resists fracture opening) in the model of a semi-infinite steadily propagating hydraulic fracture.
-However, the analysis in \cite{Kova10} did not account for the full poroelastic coupling between rock deformation and pore pressure diffusion, neglecting the poroelastic contribution of rock deformation to the normal stress on the fracture surfaces (retaining only the elastic response), as well as deformation-induced pore pressure perturbations.
+However, the analysis in \cite{Kova10} neglected the poroelastic contribution of rock deformation to the normal stress on the fracture surfaces, considering only the elastic contribution, and deformation-induced pore pressure perturbations.

-Despite these substantial advances, a fully coupled boundary integral formulation for steadily propagating semi-infinite tensile (Mode I) and shear (Mode II) fractures in poroelastic media is not yet available in the literature.
-Consequently, existing studies rely on uncoupled or partially coupled formulations.
-Moreover, a general numerical methodology capable of solving the resulting boundary integral equations in a systematic manner has yet to be developed.
+Within the steadily moving semi-infinite setting, existing studies of cracks in poroelastic media have relied on uncoupled or partially coupled formulations.
+In particular, a boundary integral formulation that accounts for the full poroelastic response associated with the adopted hydraulic boundary conditions has not, to the best of our knowledge, been developed previously.
+The present work addresses this gap by deriving a boundary integral formulation for steadily propagating semi-infinite plane strain tensile (Mode I) and shear (Mode II) fractures in poroelastic media.
+In addition, we develop a numerical methodology for solving the resulting system of equations.

-The present work addresses these gaps by developing a unified analytical-numerical framework for steadily propagating semi-infinite plane strain fractures in poroelastic media.
-A fully coupled poroelastic boundary integral formulation is developed by deriving solutions for steadily moving fluid source and edge dislocation from their instantaneous counterparts using temporal superposition, and by applying spatial superposition to represent the fracture as a continuum of such elementary loadings.